ma-graff/ma-graff.github.io/_pages/about.md

 Hi, I'm Matt - I'm a 3rd year Geography & Computer Science (Geomatics) student at the University of Victoria.

-I'm interested in visalizing all types of data, especially geographic data.
-I'm also interested in UI/UX design, remote sensing, and software development.
-I have professional experience in Python, AWS, SQL, and ArcGIS at GeoBC and Avenue Road Properties.
-I hope to gain more experience through personal projects in Tableau, D3, Figma, and more.
+[Check out my projects](/projects) and my [experience](/resume), I'm mostly interested in geospatial data, visualizing data, and UX/UI design.

-Currently, I'm doing classes at UVic and making weather reports for Avenue Road Properties.
+Currently, I'm looking for a co-op for Fall 2025.
 If you want to get in touch, please use the links below.